This page will be updated as more information becomes necessary.

 Read your email!
 And visit us on Facebook, Twitter, and occasionally, Instagram.
 We’ll be creating some virtual events for Fall.
 Do you have suggestions?
 Email email@example.com.

 Should I be going to my research lab?
 What about my experiments?

-Campus and buildings are working with individual labs to slowly restart very limited in-person research.
+Campus and buildings are working with individual labs to slowly restart limited in-person research.
 See the campus recovery page for general information, and contact your faculty member or lab manager for information specific to your lab.

 I want to set up a remote or virtual interaction for study/tutoring/discussion/meeting, etc. How?

 Faculty, staff and GSIs have access to Zoom Pro.
 Students can set up meetings via Google Hangouts Meet, or use a limited, free basic Zoom account.
 See more advice and resources listed at the Center for Teaching and Learning.